multiplayerninja/ansible-7days/README.md

 ansible-7days
 =============
-Install/configure 7 Days to Die gameservers with Ansible
+Install and configure 7 Days to Die gameserver with Ansible

 ![7Days](/image/7days_icon.png?raw=true "This is a really fun game")

 **What does it do?**
    - Automate deployment of 7 Days to Die Server
      * Downloads and sets up SteamCMD
-     * Authorizes via Steamguard for 7 Days to Die assets
      * Drops in templated server configs, startup script
      * Installs 7 Days to Die Systemd services for management